-As a garden pond goes through fall seasonal changes, you’ll need to carry out a few routine chores to help maintain the good health of plants and aquatic life.
+As a garden pond goes into colder weather, you’ll need to carry out a few routine chores to help maintain the good health of plants and aquatic life.

 With your SKIMMER NET, net the bottom of the pond for any debris, algae, dying leaves or spent blooms.
 Also skim off pollens and seeds from the pond’s surface to prevent random germination in the pots of marginal plants.
 If you stir up black sediment or detect an odor you may be stirring up methane gas that has already built up from excessive decomposition.
 At this point, scoop only for a few minutes at a time to prevent “gassing” your fish, and add BDR SLUDGE AWAY, designed specifically for the removal of organic bottom solids that are slow to degrade.
 It is recommended that your pump continue running while using BDR Sludge Away; the results are quicker while the water is still warm however this product will still work in cooler water temperatures.